 Option number two: Buying:

-answer, but knowing the pros and cons of each will help in the decision-making process.
+Unfortunately, the leasing versus buying debate doesn't have an easy answer, but knowing the pros and cons of each will help in the decision-making process.

 This article provided courtesy of THE FLOOD

 They are manufacturers of high quality wood finishing products, preservatives, paint additives and more!

 For more information on their products and informative articles, visit their website at https://www.flood.com.